 If you can review work and school calendars before leaving you can ensure any scheduling conflicts with time zone differences can be reshuffled in advance.
 If you’ll be in a different time zone than at home it helps to add both timezones to your calendar for ease in tracking differences and future scheduling.
 If your vacation destination will be in an earlier timezone it can help to get work/school calls finished earlier than normal and get in extra sightseeing time.

 Lastly, even though a work-cation trip takes more upfront planning and isn’t completely stress-free because of work, it still provides a change of environment and the opportunity to travel and spend time with family.
-Travel can do wonders to provide a reset and a new perspective, and after living through a pandemic over the last year we all could use a break.
+Travel can do wonders to provide a reset and a new perspective.
 Also, check out our 10 Must-do Tips for an Amazing Road Trip with Kids or the Best Places to Work Remotely Around the World.

 Other Related Posts

 I don’t have kids, but I definitely want to start planning work-cations for myself!
 I can’t believe I haven’t been doing this more regularly considering I’ve been working from home for more than a year and a half now.
 I will definitely be looking into vacation rentals with desks, monitors, etc. – I never really thought to look into this before – and I just bought myself a portable monitor for the road too!
 Great blog post; thanks for sharing all of your insights.
 Xx Sara

 Love the idea of a work-cation!
 Thanks for these awesome tips